Feeling Overwhelmed? 4 Ways to Reduce Stress & Take Back Control

 Here are 5 tips straight from our founder, Natalie Rae, that will help anyone find the capacity to maintain their balance and focus when the pressure is on.

-1. Change Your Thinking - Change Your Emotional State
+1. Change Your Thinking to Change Your Emotional State & Reduce Stress

 Think of any of the many work situations that happen frequently that can leave us with some pretty strong emotions.
 Perhaps the hangover from a conflict at work, how it feels when you have to deliver feedback to an employee who's under-performing, or maybe when overwhelm and stress is building from increasing workloads.